caraya/personal-blog/content/blog/introducing-vtt.md

 Name: line

-Value \[-\]\[0 or larger\] (negative or possitive number) or \[0-100\]%
+Value \[-\]\[0 or larger\] (negative or positive number) or \[0-100\]%

-What is used for: Absolute references to a particular line number the cue is to be displayed on.
+What is used for?
+Absolute references to a particular line number the cue is to be displayed on.

-What is used for: Percentage value indicating the position relative to the top of the frame (when using percentages)
+What is used for?
+Percentage value indicating the position relative to the top of the frame (when using percentages)

-- Line numbers are based on the size of the first line of the cue.
+* Line numbers are based on the size of the first line of the cue.
-- A negative number counts from the bottom of the frame\* Positive numbers from the top
+* A negative number counts from the bottom of the frame\* Positive numbers from the top

 ##### Cue Box Size